exalsch/RechnenUebenApp/app_description_v2.md

-# App Description: Mathe Lern App (Mobile)
+# App Description: Mathe trainer app (Mobile)

 ## 1. Application Overview

-The "Mathe Lern App" is an educational **mobile application** designed to help users practice basic arithmetic skills.
+The "Mathe trainer app" is an educational **mobile application** designed to help users practice basic arithmetic skills.
 It is designed to be **fully functional offline**, making it a reliable learning tool anywhere, anytime.

 Users can select different types of calculations, adjust difficulty, and receive immediate feedback.
 The app includes gamification elements like a timer, scoring, and a highscore list.
 A key feature is the integrated drawing canvas, which allows users to work through problems on-screen.